 Be a part of the Tollwood Winter Festival

 The Tollwood festival is celebrated twice in one year- once in summer and again in winter.
-The Tollwood festival on the ‘Theresienwiese’ (winter) is held at Munich from the last week of November, traditionally from just before the first Sunday of Advent, lasting till December 23rd.
+The Tollwood festival on the ‘Theresienwiese’ (winter) is held in Munich from the last week of November, traditionally from just before the first Sunday of Advent, lasting till December 23rd.
 The cultural performances often go on until New Year’s Eve.
 The festival offers a whole range of events which do not fail to entertain.
 An entire month of music and dance, plays and concerts, cabaret and circus shows, with food and drinks galore.
-With more than a million people participating every year, it is one of the most popular festivals in the country.
+With more than a million people participating every year, it is one of the most popular Christmas festivals in Germany.
 The speciality of the event is in its environment-friendly focus and theme.
 Entry is free for all, but concerts and performances require tickets.

 Visit the Christmas Garden, Berlin

 This is a grand celebration held at the Berlin Botanical Gardens.
 The beautiful lights and reflections in the water, illuminating nature provide a fairytale landscape for people to wander in.
 Roughly a stretch of 1.5km of breathtaking light shows, light figures and magic forests, this is time away from the packed crowds and provides a quiet moment in the usual hullaballoo of festivities.
-Food stalls offer a variety of local culinary specialities.
+Food stalls offer a variety of local culinary specialties.
 There are fire pits to gather around in the cold weather.
 A 300m squared ice rink is also a part of the gardens, for those who are athletically inclined.

 Enjoy the ‘Silvester’ or New Year’s Eve Parties

 Grand festivities are held in the cities of Berlin, Munich, Frankfurt, and Hamburg, of which the capital throws a spectacular party to be reckoned with.
-The Brandenburg Gate is the centre of it all where hundreds of thousands of people gather to usher in the New Year in style.
+The Brandenburg Gate is the center of it all where hundreds of thousands of people gather to usher in the New Year in style.
 The entire stretch of the road continuing on till the Victory Column in Tiergarten park becomes the venue of the grand fest.